ArCiGo/ArCiGo/README.md

 I'm Armando Cifuentes González, well known as ArCiGo! 🕵️‍♂️ 🔎 🐞

-I'm Looking to grow as an Automation Test Engineer 🤖, work with amazing technologies 💪 (I'm open to learn new things!), and work in the European Union (Estonia, Germany, France, or Spain) 🇪🇺
+I'm Looking for new challenges as an Automation Test Engineer 🤖, work with amazing technologies 💪 (I'm open to learn new things!), and work in the European Union 🇪🇺

 I'm a **Software Engineer in Test**.
 Also, I'm a **Science Popularizer** at *[Sólo es Ciencia](https://soloesciencia.com/)*.
 Sometimes I work as a **Math/Testing/Career Switching & ISTQB CTFL mentor** 👨‍🏫

 ## I have worked as a:

+* **Software Engineer in Test** (Automation and Manual Tester) at *Luxoft*
 * **Software Engineer in Test** (Manual Tester) at *iTexico*.
 * **Software Engineer Intern** at *Unosquare*, using .NET/JS technologies
 * **Software Engineer Intern** at *Nectri Software Developments*, using .NET technologies.